EQuimper/youtube-tutorial-12appsin12weeks-app1/README.md

-Setup nodemon & body-parser
+Setup validation in the server
-Setup url module
+Setup short version of the url
-Show postman & robomongo
+Create the crypt for the short version
+Make use of the pre save
+Work on the contoller